 In 2007, GCLME Member States adopted the Strategic Action Programme, which is a policy document setting out the legal and institutional reforms and investments needed to resolve the region's foremost trans-boundary marine ecosystem issues.
-The Guinea Current countries adopted the Strategic Action Programme in 2007, with an ultimate goal of applying it nationally and regionally.
-Implementation will make it easier for the integrated management of the region's coastal areas and marine ecosystem, so that its resources could be used sustainably to boost food security and the socio-economic wellbeing of its inhabitants.
+The Guinea Current countries adopted the Action Programmee in 2007, with an ultimate goal of applying it nationally and regionally.
+Implementation will make it easier for the integrated management of the region's coastal areas and marine ecosystem, so that its resources could be used sustainably to boost food security and the socio-economic wellbeing of its inhabitants - which are motives driving the GCLME project.